 Installing using Active Directory Group Policy

 Group Policy is a feature of Windows Server which allows the definition of rules that are applied to individual users or groups of users.
 These rules allow for the installation of software when the user logs into any machine.
-The following two guides show how to distribute ClaroRead using Group Policies on Windows Server 2003 and Windows Server 2008.
-Although these guides are aimed at ClaroRead they can be used for any of our products.
+The following two guide shows how to distribute ClaroRead using Group Policy on Windows Server.

 Installing for RemoteApp